IvanDirigible/employee-tracker/README.md

 ## Credits
-Shout out to Chris for helping me with figuring out the spread operator, and with putting bash commands in this README file.
+Shout out to Chris for helping me with figuring out the spread operator, and with how to put bash commands in this README file.

 ## License